siongui/goef/README.rst

 You can also put the generated *data.go* in a separate package, import and read embedded files in the same way.

+If your files are plain texts, you can use GenerateGoPackagePlainText_ instead of *GenerateGoPackage*.
+It is the same except that the file content is stored in plain text instead of base64 format, and the size will not increase 33% because of base64 encoding.

 For more details, see test files `buildpkg_test.go <buildpkg_test.go>`_ and `import_test.go <import_test.go>`_.